maysam/discourse_hourlybackup_plugin/README.md

 I believe we can change to fit in one of these places.
 But if perhaps it's mandatory that it only shows inside the "Plugins" menu inside "Settings", then it's ok too.
 I prefer a separate menu for it, but it doesn't really matter.

+- Deployment

+put rules.yml in shared/standalone/uploads
+read groups.json from shared/standalone/uploads
+make sure to create the first custom field to be for the expiration date, label doesnt matter

 ➠ HOW IT SHOULD WORK